farshed/farshed.github.io/src/content/blog/you-can-just-do-things.md

 ---
-title: 'You can just... do things?'
+title: 'You can just do things'
 pubDate: 'March 3 2025'
 ---